-Children with special educational needs and disabilities (SEND) or health issues.
+- Children with special educational needs and disabilities (SEND) or health issues.
 The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
 The academy will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
-The SENCO and FLO work together to ensure high quality provision for these pupils.

-Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
+The SENCO and FLO work together to ensure high quality provision for these pupils. - Children who are, or may be, lesbian, gay, bi, or gender questioning (LGBTQ+).
 The academy will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
-The school has 6 proactive Equality Ambassadors who help celebrate EDI across the school.

-• Private fostering
+Private fostering